Menu

 Introduction

-As you step into a 300-year-old brewery, the scent of rice fills the air, and you are surrounded by walls steeped in silence and steam.
-This is where sake is born, and where your journey begins.
+Step into a brewery with over 300 years of history, where the scent of fermented rice fills the air.
+This is where sake is born — and where your journey begins.

 More Information